 Note, that an IRB approval of a research project does not assure that the project will go forward.
 IRB approval only states that a project meets federal regulations for research conducted on human subjects and can be undertaken in accordance with those regulations.
 However, other UNTHSC officials may determine that an IRB-Approved project cannot be conducted (institutional concerns regarding facilities, resources, mission-orientation, etc.).
 In these situations an IRB determination of "Approval" can be over-ridden or reversed by another party.

-Chapter 20: North Texas Regional IRB Compliance Audit Principles and Procedures
+Chapter 20: Post-Approval Monitoring/Compliance Audit Principles and Procedures

-Compliance Audit Principles and Procedures were updated/revised on May 1, 2018.
+Post-Approval Monitoring/Compliance Audit Principles and Procedures were updated/revised on May 1, 2018, and further updated on May 28, 2021.